codacy/codacy-codesniffer/README.md

 ## Generating the documentation

-Update the versions in `.versions.properties` and run:
+Update the versions in `composer.json` and run:

 ```bash
 sbt "runMain codacy.codesniffer.docsgen.GeneratorMain"